 Films and/or Contestants that do not abide by the Submission Rules will be disqualified without notification.

 DVDs and other entry materials will not be returned.
-The Forum and its affiliates are not responsible for any loss of DVDs nor damaged DVDs.
+FOLCS and its affiliates are not responsible for any loss of DVDs nor damaged DVDs.
 Entry fees will not be reimbursed for lost, damaged, or disqualified DVDs.

 The determination of the judges shall be final.

-By signing the entry form, contestants and/or parents and/or legal guardians agree to be bound by these Submission Rules.
+By signing the entry form, or entering the competition through any and all online platforms like FilmFreeway, contestants and/or parents and/or legal guardians agree to be bound by these Submission Rules.